Macron promises strong EU borders

 "We must protect our external borders, including by developing a rapid-intervention [military] force ... to build partnerships with countries of origin and transit, to fight against [human-]smuggling networks, and make our return policy effective," he told MEPs.

-He voiced empathy for people "in great misery ... need and insecurity", some of whom had walked from Africa or Central Asia to Europe.
+He voiced empathy for people "in great misery ... and insecurity", some of whom had walked from Africa or Asia to Europe, he said.

-But Macron's empathy on what he also called "migratory pressure" had its limits.
+But Macron's empathy had its limits.
 "It's a horrendous humanitarian situation, but that's reality," he said.

-And his EU presidency speech was matched by his practical priorities on immigration for the next six months.
+And his speech was matched by his priorities on immigration for the next six months.

 EU states should agree "common rules" on border "screening", including "an obligation to 'keep at the disposal of the authorities' persons apprehended at the external borders, by increasing detention capacities," France said in a memo to fellow EU states on 17 January.

-Screening should include "health and safety checks" and fingerprinting, the memo, seen by EUobserver, said.
+Screening should include "health and safety checks" and fingerprinting, the memo said.

-And "the asylum procedure ... would only be provided for in the later stages" of the security process, France noted.
+"The asylum procedure ... would only be provided for in the later stages" of the security process, France noted.

-EU states should also step up deportations, by concluding "more readmission agreements with priority third countries" and creating a new "EU Return Coordinator", France added.
+And EU states should step up deportations, by concluding "more readmission agreements with priority third countries" and creating a new "EU Return Coordinator", France added.

-These were the "core" measures that France believed EU states could actually agree on by July, following months of EU Commission consultations on the divisive dossier.
+These were the "core" measures France believed EU states could agree on by July, following months of consultations.

-France discussed how EU states could show "solidarity" with front-line countries, such as Greece and Italy, without taking in asylum seekers.
+France also discussed how EU states could show "solidarity" with front-line countries, such as Greece and Italy, without taking in asylum seekers.

 They could pay each other off or send border guards instead, France proposed.

-But there was as little in the French memo on the need to protect migrants' lives or welfare as there was in Macron's Strasbourg speech.
+But there was as little in the French memo on protecting migrants' lives or welfare as there was in Macron's speech.

 The EU should offer "dignified reception and better integration of people in need", the memo said, in its only words on the issue.